 Congress just can’t stop dropping the name of Warren Buffett.

 When the billionaire said he shouldn’t pay a lower tax rate than his secretary, President Barack Obama and congressional Democrats seized on that reasoning and proposed a minimum federal tax rate for the nation’s top earners.
-The catchy title they came up with was “the Buffett rule,” named after the chairman and chief executive officer of Berkshire Hathaway Inc. (A)
+The catchy title they came up with was “the Buffett rule,” named after the chairman and chief executive officer of Berkshire Hathaway Inc. (A:US)

 Republicans in the U.S. House yesterday called up a different tax proposal with a not-so-coincidentally similar title: “The Buffett Rule Act of 2012.”